tanaya94/TEXT-CLASSIFICATION/README.md

 N-Gram Ranges
 I would like to check whether bigger sizes of n-gram ranges increase the accuracy score of the classifiers.
 I assume that n-grams of size 3 or 4 will have higher accuracy scores than the rest.

-Experimental Results and Analysis
+## Experimental Results and Analysis: ##

-Count Vectorizer VS TFIDF Vectorizer Results
+Count Vectorizer VS TFIDF Vectorizer Results:

 After running the classifier, I found that in general, implementing the Count Vectorizer to my classifier produced a higher score with the exception of the SVC Classifier.
 This is illustrated in Figure 6 below.

 ![Figure 6](Figure6.png)

-Naïve Bayes Classifier of Choice Results.
+Naïve Bayes Classifier of Choice Results:

 This assumption is correct.
 Naïve Bayes did indeed produce the highest prediction accuracy score.
 This can be seen in the figure above.

-N-Gram Assumption Result
+N-Gram Assumption Results:

-After some analysis, i found that higher sizes of n-gram produce lower scores.
+After some analysis, I found that higher sizes of n-gram produce lower scores.
 Figure 7 below illustrates this using a bar plot.
 You can see that this is true for all the classifiers except for SVC where there is slight increase.

 ![Figure 7](Figure7.png)

-Conclusion:
+## Conclusion: ##

 1 out of 3 assumptions were correct.
 The TfidfVectorizer was not the best to use.
 This could be because it is more effective in a larger data set.
 The Naïve Bayes classifier was the most accurate.
 The higher n-gram sizes did not produce better accuracy scores.
 I learned that to produce the most accurate score, we have to implement the CountVectorizer to the Naïve Bayes classifier using a unigram.